 My goal is to maintain a classroom environment that provides a good learning environment for everyone.
-To minimize distraction, you must turn off all cell phones, laptops, and other electronic devices during class.
+To minimize distraction, you must turn off all cell phones during class.
 I expect you to arrive on time and prepared for the day's class.